From Our Vines to Your Table.

 - Grapes can be grown from two types of cuttings: green cuttings or dormant cuttings, also known as hardwood.
 Dormant cuttings are available in the fall and winter months when all the foliage has fallen from the vine and they have hardened – hence the name hardwood.
 These cuttings are easiest to handle, but green cuttings work for grapes that don’t root easily from dormant cuttings.

 - Grapes should always be propagated from cuttings because they do not grow from seed.
 And it is good to use cuttings that are at least 18 inches long because grape buds tend to grow far apart on the vine.

 - You can identify table grape plants by looking at their trellis system which lets the grapes hang independently to reduce clusters from rubbing other clusters, stems or leaves.

-- Table grapes grow in areas with the right soil for grape vines that is high in nutrients such as the Coachella and San Joaquin river valleys where Sun World grapes are grown.
+- Table grapes grow in areas with the right soil for grape vines that are high in nutrients such as the Coachella and San Joaquin river valleys where Sun World grapes are grown.

 Grapevine Growth Stages